pulp/pulp/docs/contributing/architecture/app-layout.rst

 Pulp Platform Application Layout
 ================================

-This documentation is for Pulp Platform developers.
-For Plugin development, see the :doc:`../../plugins/plugin-writer/index`.

 The Pulp Platform is built using two key frameworks, the Django Web Framework and the Django REST Framework.
 Where possible, conforming to the conventions of these frameworks is encouraged.
 The Pulp Platform strives to leverage these